jackramp/jackramp-zk/README.md

 This project presents a proof of concept to scale P2P offramp transaction by use of a ZK-powered architecture

+### Documentation
+For more detailed documentation, please refer to the following [link](https://kbaji.gitbook.io/jackramp).

 ### Version
 There are 2 version of codes, only SP1 is working at the moment due to error to build `reqwest` lib in `zkRust` version
 - SP1